maxharlow/tutorials/build-a-website-with-html-and-git/README.md

 ***Repository***: Often shortened to *repo*.
 This is simply a directory where files inside can have their changes tracked.

+At this point Git realises that this is the first time you've used Git, and asks you to tell it your name and email address:

+    $ git config --global user.name 'John Doe'
+    $ git config --global user.email johndoe@example.com

+(It will not ask if you've done this before -- you only ever have to set these once.)

 Now, let's see what the state is of our repository:

     $ git status